-Committed to protecting and enhancing the health and quality of life for all members of the community, the Department of Public Health (formerly the Department of Community Health & the Environment) responds through actions by 3 divisions - Health Services, Environmental Health and Protection, and Humane Services.
+Committed to protecting and enhancing the health and quality of life for all members of the community, the Department of Public Health responds through actions by three divisions: Health Services, Environmental Health and Protection, and Humane Services.
 To achieve this goal, the department coordinates with federal, state, and local organizations to provide a wide range of services that have a profound impact on the lives of St. Charles County’s residents and visitors each day.

 Avoid crowds and save time with real-time status updates.
 Visitors to the Department of Public Health facility at 1650 Boone's Lick Road in St. Charles can join a virtual queue from their mobile device or computer using the free QLess app, or by checking in at the kiosk in the building lobby.
 QLess is currently available for Vital Records services and U.S. Passport application assistance at the department facility.

 The Division of Environmental Health and Protection monitors organizations that affect the health and safety of consumers and natural resources.
 Programs include:

 The Division of Health Services promotes the well-being of St. Charles County citizens.
 Programs include:

 - Travel Clinic - helping you avoid illness and hassle during international travel.